 Addressing child marriage is at the heart of Girls Not Brides’ work.
-Solutions vary according to the circumstances in each community, but effective interventions include:
+Solutions vary according to the circumstances in each community, but we have highlighted some of the effective interventions below.

 Education is one of the most powerful tools to delay the age at which girls marry as school attendance helps shift norms around child marriage.